 An international quotation: what agreements to include

-An international quotation for your product is part of your business contact with overseas buyers or suppliers.
-A quotation is a proposal to supply products.
-In this article, you will find out more about different types of quotations and what agreements to include in a quotation when dealing with an international partner.
+Are you placing an order with a new overseas supplier?
+Or will you be supplying products to a new foreign customer?
+Then an international quotation is part of your business contact with overseas buyers or suppliers.
+In this article, you will find out more about different types of international quotations and what agreements they must include

 What to include in a quotation